ghk829/My_Turing/README.md

 # My_Turing
-I want to study what is computer and data.
+I want to study what is data.